A gas of elongated objects; an analytical approach

-Following the formalism originally proposed for spherically-symmetric objects in \cite{ssh} and extended to the correlation functions of elongated objects in \cite{mk}, stress and elasticity coefficient were introduced in one dimensional systems in \cite{kardar kantor 09}.
-Stress indicates mean distance between particles and is defined as $a/\ell = \partial (\beta G/N) / \partial f$ in fixed temperature $T$.
-Substituting the Gibbs energy from Eq. (\ref{gibbs}) into this definitions, interparticle distance becomes: \beq \frac{a}{\ell} = \frac{2}{f}-\frac{2}{e^{2f}-1} \eeq The elastic coefficient is also defined by $C=-\frac{a}{\partial a/\partial p} +p$.
-Re-scaling the coefficient into $\beta \ell C$ gives it rise to $-\frac{a}{\partial a/\partial f} +f$.
-Using the Gibbs energy in Eq. (\ref{gibbs}) the elastic coefficient becomes:
+Following the formalism originally proposed for spherically symmetric objects in \cite{ssh} and later on extended to the correlation functions of elongated objects in \cite{mk}, bulk stress can be introduced for a one-dimensional system as the average distance between building blocks.
+This quantity can be defined as $a/\ell = \partial (\beta G/N) / \partial f$, \cite{kk09}.
+Substituting the Gibbs energy of Eq. (\ref{gibbs}) into this definitions, the interparticle distance becomes:

-The mean distance $a$ and the elasticity coefficient $C$ are plotted in Figure (\ref{fig 4}) (see the case of $\alpha=1$).
-The (blue) line of negative slope denotes $a$ and of positive slope denotes $C$.
-The dashed lines in the figure correspond to the mean distance and elastic coefficient of point particles, respectively.
-The behavior of $a$ and $C$ are in good agreement with those extracted by numerical studies in Figure (4) of \cite{kardar kantor 09}.